 If you live in Scotland, Wales or Northern Ireland you qualify for a free bus pass when you’re 60 or over.

 If you were born on or before 2 September 1929 and are a British national, you could be eligible for a free passport.

-Free TV licence
+Free TV Licence

-Benefits for war pensioners and widows
+Benefits for war widows and widowers

 Use an online benefit calculator

 Using an online benefit calculator on the GOV.UK website is a good way to:

 - Check which benefits you might be entitled to